27 Marketing Portfolio Examples (And Why They Work in 2026)

 First impressions are crucial, so the first thing you’ll have to do is write your tagline and add your picture.
 Make sure it tells who you are and what you do at first glance, so people know immediately if they’re at the right place.

 Try to choose a picture of yourself that matches your chosen color palette.
 Or if you already have a specific photo in mind, try to choose a color palette that will go well with it.
-If you want a truly cohesive and professional-looking site, make sure all the other images match them as well.
+For a polished online presence, consider using a photo editor to optimize your main photo before ensuring consistency with other visuals.

 3. Fill your about me section